Shadowing Japanese: Super Resources to Get You Shadowing Better Than a Parrot

 This video is both heartwarming and funny.
 The scenery is gorgeous, too!

-“Shadowing Let’s Speak Japanese Beginner to Intermediate Edition”
+“Shadowing: Let’s Speak Japanese — Beginner to Intermediate Edition”

 Both male and female speakers engage in the dialogues, so there are different tones and cadences to use for shadowing.
+The downloadable audio that comes with the book makes it ideal for car trips or work commutes.

 Learn Japanese Pod

-Learn Japanese Online with Bond Lingo
+Learn Japanese Online With Bond Lingo

 Shadowing is our natural language learning method.
 It’s the way we get a feel for the cadence of a language, learn conversational expressions and idioms and build a solid vocabulary.